 If you're a grinding newbie, you can't go wrong with the

 Baratza Encore Conical Burr Coffee Grinder.
 It's a reliable workhorse that's straightforward to use — you can be up and grinding with basically the twist of a knob.
-It comes with 40 grind settings for a range of brew options, from espresso to drip.
-It features quality, alloy steel conical burrs that will accurately grind for many years.
+It comes with 40 grind settings for a range of brew options, from espresso to drip — and your grinds go straight into the included container that’s transparent enough for you to see how much is inside.
+Featuring quality, alloy steel conical burrs, it promises to accurately grind for many years.
 However, should you need a new part, Amazon reviewers raved about the customer service.

 It's worth noting that while this machine is generally considered to be one of the